 - Current validation stickers displayed as specified by your state

 Temporary paper registrations should be kept aboard and presented upon request.
-Never alter, obscure, or remove registration numbers while the vessel is in operation.
+Never alter, obscure, or remove registration numbers while the vessel is in operation—marine patrol takes this seriously.

 Transfer of Ownership Procedures